Canadian Citizenship by Descent

 If you were born on or after December 15, 2025, multi-generational citizenship by descent requires that your Canadian parent accumulated at least 1,095 days of physical presence in Canada before your birth.
 This ensures a substantial connection to Canada for future generations.

-The Federal Court ruled in Bjorkquist v.
-Canada (2023) that the first-generation limit violated the Canadian Charter of Rights and Freedoms.
+The Ontario Superior Court of Justice ruled in Bjorkquist v.
+Canada (2023 ONSC 7152) that the first-generation limit violated the Canadian Charter of Rights and Freedoms.
 This landmark decision prompted Parliament to draft and pass Bill C-3, which replaced the generational cutoff with the physical-presence requirement for future generations.

 What You'll Need